-3 The Ling Moor Primary Academy will have the following agreed admission number for the year 2021/2022 and, subject to any changes approved or required by the Secretary of State, for subsequent years:
+2 Ling Moor Primary Academy will have the following published admission number (PAN) for the relevant year group in the school year 2022/23 and, subject to any changes approved or required by the Secretary of State, for subsequent years:

-4 You make applications for places in the Reception Year at the academy through the co-ordinated admission arrangements in the local authority area in which your child lives.
+3 You make applications for places in the Reception Year at the academy through the co-ordinated admission arrangements in the local authority area in which your child lives.
 You apply using the Common Application Form (CAF) provided and administered by the relevant local authority.

-5 Parents resident in Lincolnshire can apply online through Lincolnshire County Council's website: www.lincolnshire.gov.sch.uk/schooladmissions.
+4 Parents resident in Lincolnshire can apply online through Lincolnshire County Council's website: www.lincolnshire.gov.sch.uk/schooladmissions.
 You can also apply by telephone, or ask for a hard copy application form, by telephoning 01522 782030.
 Parents resident in other areas must apply through the local authority in which they live.

-6 The academy will normally admit pupils at the beginning of the school year in which they reach the age of 5 (that is, from the September following their fourth birthday).
+5 The academy will normally admit pupils at the beginning of the school year in which they reach the age of 5 (that is, from the September following their fourth birthday).
 Parents offered a place can choose to delay entry until later in the same school year, but must ensure their child begins school by the time they are of compulsory school age (the start of the term after their fifth birthday).
 Parents offered places from September must also take them up by the beginning of the following summer term.
 Parents may also request that their child takes up the place part-time until the child reaches compulsory school age.
 We advise that any parent considering either option should contact the academy to discuss the arrangements, preferably before applying.

-7 The academy will normally admit pupils into the designated year group for their age.
-The Trust will, however, consider applications from summer-born children (born after 1 April) to begin school in Year R in the following September when they are five, rather than with their designated age group.
-Such applications need to be made in writing, giving one or more reasons for the request.
+6 The academy will normally admit pupils into the designated year group for their age.

+The academy will, however, consider applications from summer-born children (born after 1 April) to begin school in the Reception Year in the following September when they are five, rather than with their designated age group.
+In addition to completion of the CAF, these applications need to be made in writing, giving one or more reasons for the request.
 Any parent considering this should contact the academy to discuss the implications of this arrangement before applying.
 Each application will be dealt with individually to ensure all the circumstances are taken into account when making a decision.
 In coming to a conclusion, the academy will consider a range of evidence, including that provided by the parent, and take account of: